eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/integration.rst

       Id =
       4
       >> % Clear workspace, as though we quit MATLAB
-      >> clear j
+      >> clear

-- Once we have a handle to the cluster, we will call the findJob method to search for the job with the specified job ID.
+#.
+Once we have a handle to the cluster, we will call the findJob method to
+   search for the job with the specified job ID.

    .. code-block:: matlab